robtweed/qoper8-stric/README.md

 the extremely high-performance Web Framework that has been specifically written for the Bun.js Runtime.

 *qoper8-stric* integrates the
-[*QOper8*](https://github.com/robtweed/qoper8-ww) Module with Stric, to allow handling of incoming requests by a pool of WebWorker threads.
+[*QOper8*](https://github.com/robtweed/qoper8-ww) and [*QOper8-cp*](https://github.com/robtweed/qoper8-cp) Modules with Stric, to allow handling of incoming requests by a pool of WebWorkers or Child Processes respectively.

-When using *QOper8*, messages are placed in a queue, from where they are dispatched to an available WebWorker and handled by a module of your choice.
+When using *QOper8*, messages are placed in a queue, from where they are dispatched to an available Worker and handled by a module of your choice.

 This queue-based design creates a highly-scalable architecture for handling a large amount of messages, particularly if some require significant CPU resources, since the load imposed by handling the messages is off-loaded to a
 WebWorker, Worker Thread or Child Process.
-An interesting aspect of *QOper8* is that each WebWorker only handles a single message at a time, meaning that within the WebWorker, concurrency is not an issue.  *qoper8-stric* Handlers can therefore safely use synchronous APIs if required.
+An interesting aspect of the *QOper8* Modules is that each Worker only handles a single message at a time, meaning that within the Worker, concurrency is not an issue.  *qoper8-stric* Handlers can therefore safely use synchronous APIs if required.

-The *QOper8* module itself is extremely fast: benchmarks on a standard M1 Mac Mini have shown that *QOper8*'s throughput can exceed 160,000 messages/second when used with a pool of 8 WebWorkers.
+The *QOper8* modules themselves are extremely fast: benchmarks on a standard M1 Mac Mini have shown that *QOper8*'s throughput can exceed 160,000 messages/second when used with a pool of 8 WebWorkers, with only slightly less throughput when using Child Process Workers.

 ## API Handling

-*qoper8-stric* does not limit you to handling all requests in WebWorkers.
+*qoper8-stric* does not limit you to handling all requests in Workers.

 You can use all of Stric's other functionality, so you can have a mixture of: